alyssanotfound/CooperSpaces/README.md

 CooperSpaces
 ============

-lighting LEDs to correspond with the occupancy of classrooms
+lighting LEDs to correspond with the occupancy of classrooms that will work